-Recent Accounting Pronouncements.
-On March 30, 2016, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update No. 2016-09, "Compensation - Stock Compensation (Topic 718): Improvements to Employee Share-Based Payment Accounting" ("ASU 2016-09").
+On March 30, 2016, the FASB issued ASU 2016-09, "Compensation - Stock Compensation (Topic 718): Improvements to Employee Share-Based Payment Accounting."
 This ASU is intended to simplify several aspects of the accounting for share-based payment award transactions.
-The guidance will be effective for the fiscal year beginning after December 15, 2016, including interim periods within that year.
-The impact on the Company's Consolidated Financial Statements is currently being evaluated.
+The guidance will be effective for fiscal years, and interim periods within those fiscal years, beginning after December 15, 2016, with early adoption permitted.
+The impact of this ASU on the Company's Consolidated Financial Statements is currently being evaluated.

-On March 15, 2016, the FASB issued ASU 2016-07, "Simplifying the Transition to the Equity Method of Accounting", which eliminates the requirement to apply the equity method of accounting retrospectively when a reporting entity obtains significant influence over a previously held investment.
+On March 15, 2016, the FASB issued ASU 2016-07, "Investments - Equity Method and Joint Ventures (Topic 323): Simplifying the Transition to the Equity Method of Accounting."
+This ASU eliminates the requirement to apply the equity method of accounting retrospectively when a reporting entity obtains significant influence over a previously held investment.
 This ASU should be applied prospectively for investments that qualify for the equity method of accounting after the effective date.
-For all entities, public and nonpublic, the new standard is effective for interim and annual periods beginning after December 15, 2016.
-Early adoption is permitted.
-The impact on the Company's Consolidated Financial Statements is currently being evaluated.
+The guidance will be effective for fiscal years, and interim periods within those fiscal years, beginning after December 15, 2016, with early adoption permitted.
+The impact of this ASU on the Company's Consolidated Financial Statements is currently being evaluated.

-On February 25, 2016, the FASB issued ASU No. 2016-02, "Leases" (Topic 842).
+On February 25, 2016, the FASB issued ASU 2016-02, "Leases" (Topic 842).
 This ASU revises the accounting for leases.
 Under the new guidance, lessees are required to recognize a right-of-use asset and a lease liability for all leases.
 The new guidance will continue to classify leases as either financing or operating, with classification affecting the pattern of expense recognition.
 The accounting applied by a lessor under the new guidance will be substantially equivalent to current lease accounting guidance.
-The new guidance is effective January 1, 2019, with early adoption permitted.
-The new standard is required to be applied with a modified retrospective approach to each prior reporting period presented and provides for certain practical expedients.
-The impact on the Company's Consolidated Financial Statements is currently being evaluated.
+This ASU is required to be applied with a modified retrospective approach to each prior reporting period presented and provides for certain practical expedients.
+The guidance will be effective for fiscal years, and interim periods within those fiscal years, beginning after December 15, 2018, with early adoption permitted.
+The impact of this ASU on the Company's Consolidated Financial Statements is currently being evaluated.

-On January 5, 2016, the FASB issued ASU 2016-01, "Financial Instruments-Overall: Recognition and Measurement of Financial Assets and Financial Liabilities" ("ASU 2016-01"), which affects the accounting for equity investments.
-ASU 2016-01 requires that all equity investments in unconsolidated entities (other than those accounted for using the equity method of accounting) be measured at fair value through earnings.
+On January 5, 2016, the FASB issued ASU 2016-01, "Financial Instruments - Overall (Subtopic 825-10): Recognition and Measurement of Financial Assets and Financial Liabilities."
+This ASU affects the accounting for equity investments, requiring that all equity investments in unconsolidated entities (other than those accounted for using the equity method of accounting) be measured at fair value through earnings.
 There will no longer be an available-for-sale classification (changes in fair value reported in other comprehensive income) for equity securities with readily determinable fair values.
-The guidance will be effective for public entities for fiscal year beginning after December 15, 2017, including interim periods within that year.
-The impact on the Company's Consolidated Financial Statements is currently being evaluated.
+The guidance will be effective for fiscal years, and interim periods within those fiscal years, beginning after December 15, 2017.
+The impact of this ASU on the Company's Consolidated Financial Statements is currently being evaluated.